The Hebron Gazette - The First Fifteen Volumes

 The Society has also published two new books on Hebron history and genealogies.

-The History of Hebron, NH The First Two Hundred Years
+The First Two Hundred Years

 A new 8X10, 247 page book with 75 color and Black & White photos, and 11 maps,.
 This new history of Hebron gives the story of the founding of the town, its growth and major citizens set in the historical context of what was happening in the world around them.
 Price is $25.00.
 Available on Amazon.com or from the Hebron Historical Society, PO Box 89, Hebron, NH.

-The Genealogies of Hebron, NH
+The GenealogGenFrontCovies of Hebron, NH

 A 8X10, 347 page book, completely indexed, of genealogies of the families living in Hebron for the first two hundred years of the Town..
 Price $25.00 for non-members, $22.00 for members if ordered from the Historical Society.
 Available on Amazon.com or from the Hebron Historical Society, PO Box 89, Hebron, NH..